franklyd/Tianchi_Health/README.md

-# Tianchi_Health
+# Tianchi Health Machine Learning Challenge

-** EF
+## EF folder:
-EF contains script for predicting EF and all training data.
+It contains script for predicting EF and all training data.